 They begin their paper by outlining how the market for smartphone apps to treat mental health issues is growing rapidly, while the “evidence of standalone apps for treating mental health symptoms is still unclear.”
 They conducted a comprehensive literature search in February 2018, looking at published, randomized controlled trials.
-More specifically, they considered articles that reviewed the effects of standalone mental health apps used by adults with heightened symptom severity and which had a control group.
+More specifically, they considered articles that reviewed the effects of standalone apps used by adults with heightened symptom severity and which had a control group.

 Design: Their design was a random-effects model.
 In sum, 5945 records were identified and 165 full-text articles were examined by two independent researchers.
 The researchers ultimately chose to include 19 trials with 3681 participants.
 The mental health apps chosen for inclusion claimed to address the following mental health disorders: depression, anxiety, substance use, self-injurious thoughts and behaviors, PTSD, and sleep problems.